 Using visual context and rewinding to check what you hear both mimic “real life” listening skills outside of the TOEFL.
 In real English listening, you’ll always have some visual context to help you understand English.
 And rewinding is a lot like asking someone to repeat themselves if you don’t understand something they just said.

 As you use these videos to practice listening, try to get less and less reliant on replays and visual clues, so that your listening ability reaches TOEFL level.
 At some point, switch from the videos on YouTube and Facebook to the audio-only podcasts on iTunes.
-That way you can listen without any extra context, visual or written.
-Once you reach that point, you’ll be ready for TOEFL Listening, and real-life listening too.
+That way you can listen without any extra context, visual or written, just as you will on the TOEFL Listening section.
+Once you reach that point, you’ll be ready for the exam listening experience, and real-life listening too.